sundeepbassi/fun-ships/README.md

 # Notes for resubmission of this project

+- I would like to say the support and encouragement from my mentor Miguel Martinez has been exceptionally outstanding.
+Miguel has never given up on me and I feel his support got me through a lot of stress and anxiety when I was doing this project.
+I am forever touched with Miguels kindness and empathy and he has taught me the true meaning of dedication and commitment.
+Miguel is a brilliant mentor and a great teacher.

+- I would also like to say thank you to all of the tutor support team for spending time with me to try and get the correct code to work.
+There were times when I did not understand and the tutors were patient with me and helped me to work through the issues.

 - This project is being resubmitted as it only failed on one point in the criteria.

 - The point it failed on is 2.1	Write code that handles empty or invalid input data.